-New York Daily News to slash 50% of its editorial team
+New York Daily News to slash 50% of its newsroom

 Rich told CNN in a 2015 interview that the goal behind any Daily News cover is to "give you that punch in the gut."

+New York City Mayor Bill de Blasio also weighed in with a tweet after news of the staff cuts.

+"It's no secret that I've disagreed with the Daily News from time to time.
+But Tronc's greedy decision to gut the newsroom is bad for government and a disaster for NYC," de Blasio said.
+"Tronc should sell the paper to someone committed to local journalism and keeping reporters on the beat."

-But like so many other print publications, the Daily News has battled faltering advertising revenue amid a transition to a digitally centric media landscape.
+Like so many other print publications, the Daily News has battled faltering advertising revenue amid a transition to a digitally centric media landscape.
 The paper reportedly lost $90.4 million over the last three years.

 Rumors of layoffs have swirled for the last several days, but official confirmation came on Monday.
 Staffers gathered for a brief meeting at 9 a.m., where they were told by Tronc executive vice president and general manager Grant Whitmore to check their emails for news about restructuring.
 The waiting game commenced, but going into the meeting, Daily News staffers had already braced themselves for the worst.